joelczk/blog/_posts/2021-08-10-htb-legacy.md

 tags: HTB
 excerpt_separator: <!--more-->
 ---
 I've just completed Legacy from HTB!
 In my opinion, Legacy is a rather tedious box, especially for someone unfamiliar with Windows exploit(And trying not to use Metasploit to solve the box!).
-Here's a quick writeup on how I went about solving this box
+Here's a quick writeup on how I solved this box.

 <!--more-->